 But, as Matthew Walker, a neuroscientist from UC Berkeley explains, this is just part of the process.
 Moreover, melatonin, he tells, “has little influence on the generation of sleep itself.”
 As he describes in his amazing book, Why We Sleep, melatonin is like the timing official in an Olympic 100-meter race that says “runners, on your mark,” and then fires the starting pistol that triggers the race.
 As Walker later describes, “melatonin simply provides the official instruction to commence the event of sleep.”

 Alongside the circadian rhythm and its use of melatonin, another process in the brain takes place, this one, deeply disturbed using caffeine.
 Sleep pressure, which implements adenosine, increases your chances of sleep by every waking minute.
 To have the feeling of adenosine on your body, imagine studying for a big test late at night and your eyes shutting down faster by the minute.
+It just causes sleep problems, plain and simple.

 Speaking of tests, many students counter this feeling by pouring caffeine into their system.
 It sounds promising and useful, but it isn’t.
 What caffeine does is occupy the adenosine receptors and block the release of the hormone.
 By doing so, sleep pressure decreases, and you feel more alert and less sleepy to finish your studying for the next day’s exam.
 The problem, of course, comes when the caffeine starts to wear out.
 When caffeine completely leaves the body, all of that blocked adenosine pours out, and the sleepiness you had before the cup of coffee comes back with a punch of fury.
 Moreover, since you didn’t have a full night sleep (caffeine makes it complicated to sleep at night because it’s slowly processed by the liver), memory recuperation, emotional perception, and other cognitive abilities get downgraded.
 This is only one sample of the impact of caffeine, there are other processes and effects that I’m omitting.